samhinshaw/blog/_root/about.md

   </div>
   <div class="column is-8-desktop is-12-tablet is-12-mobile">

 I am a software developer that enjoys bringing new ideas to life.
-I enjoy solving complex problems with innovative solutions with cutting-edge tools.
+I like to solve complex problems with innovative solutions using cutting-edge tools.
 I like to ship clean, modular, testable code.

-I am also a graduate student in bioinformatics at The University of British Columbia building tools to make bioinformatics more accessible to all scientists!
+I am also a graduate student in bioinformatics at The University of British Columbia where I build tools to make bioinformatics more accessible to all scientists.
+I welcome you to view a [detailed breakdown of all my projects](/projects).

 I program mostly in Python and Javascript, creating fully functional applications that make my research methodologies available to the public.
 There is also a special place in my heart for the first programming language I learned, <span class="hover-text" title="#rstats"><a href="https://twitter.com/hashtag/rstats">R</a></span>.